GoogleCloudPlatform/elcarro-oracle-operator/docs/content/minikube.md

     minikube addons enable volumesnapshots
     ```

-4. Enable the registry addon to allow docker to push images to minikube's registry:
+4. Enable the registry addon to allow Docker to push images to minikube's registry:
     ```sh
     minikube addons enable registry
     ```

-5. In a a separate terminal, redirect port 5000 from Docker to port 5000 on
+5. In a separate terminal, redirect port 5000 from Docker to port 5000 on
     your host by following this
     [guide](https://minikube.sigs.k8s.io/docs/handbook/registry/) or running: